deckhouse/deckhouse/ee/modules/450-keepalived/docs/EXAMPLES.md

 ## Three public IP addresses

-Suppose there are three public IP addresses on three front nodes.
-Each virtual IP address is placed in a separate VRRP group.
-Thus, each address "jumps" independently of the others, and if there are three nodes in the cluster with the `node-role.deckhouse.io/frontend: ""` labels, then each IP gets its own MASTER node.
+There are three public IP addresses, each of which is linked to a separate front-end server.
+Each of the virtual IP addresses is part of a separate VRRP group, so each address switches independently of the others.
+If there are three nodes in the cluster with the label `none-role.deck house.io/frontend : ""`, then each IP will be linked to its main server.

 ```yaml
 apiVersion: deckhouse.io/v1alpha1